sbambach/MarksEnclosureHelper/REFERENCE.md

 are used as absolute units for positioning.

-To create a cross shape that diveds a box into 4 sections:
+To create a cross shape that divides a box into 4 sections:

 ```
 module insert_bottom( d ) {